Information on stopping and preventing involuntary muscle twitching and contractions of the body.

 - Abnormal muscle rigidity

-- Difficulty in moving, turning or bending the neck, shoulder or back
+- Difficulty in moving, turning or bending the neck, shoulder, back, etc.

 - Pain in the affected area